DedeMastra/WAD-SURYA-1202184135/README.md

 # WAD-SURYA-1202184135
-A repository for college class
+A repository for college's class